jgscott/ECO395M/syllabus.md

 Do not send an attachment.
 Do not knit to an HTML file.

-### Late assignment grace policy
+### Late assignments and grace policy

 Sometimes we have bad days, bad weeks, and bad semesters.
-In an effort to accommodate any unexpected, unfortunate personal crisis, I have built a grace policy into the course: that is, a one-time, two-day grace period for one homework assignment.
+In an effort to accommodate any unexpected, unfortunate personal crisis, I have built a grace policy into the course: that is, a one-time, three-day grace period for one homework assignment.
 You do not have to utilize this policy, but if you find yourself struggling with unexpected personal events, I encourage you to e-mail me and our TA as soon as possible to notify us that you are using our grace policy.

+All other late assignments will be penalized 10 points per day or partial day.